 There are, by my count, at least seven levels of fried chicken.
 The worst of them is good; the best, which I waited forty-four years to find, led to what can only be called an out-of-body experience.
 Let’s start at …

 Surprise your guests with an alternative to a traditional wheat based pasta.
 Spaghetti squash, when cooked, will peel apart like strands of spaghetti.
 While it looks like spaghetti, it doesn't taste like spaghetti.
 This type of fake spaghetti is a good substitute for guests that suffer from a gluten intolerance, or guests that may be on a low carb diet.
-Add this to my Recipe Box.

 Place your spaghetti squash on a cutting board and slice it down the middle so that you have two long halves.

 Scoop out the squash seeds and rinse the spaghetti squash halves off with cold water.